mherrmann/fbs-tutorial/README.md

 # fbs tutorial
 This tutorial is meant for Windows, Mac and Ubuntu.
 You need [Python 3.5](https://www.python.org/downloads/release/python-354/).
-(Later versions have known issues and are not officially supported.)
+(Later versions have known issues and are not yet supported.)

 ## Setup
 [Download](https://github.com/mherrmann/fbs-tutorial/archive/master.zip)